stoeps13/connections-doc/source/admin/admin/t_admin_common_add_j2c_auth.md

 3.  \(widget-admin role only\) Edit the widget-config.xml file for each application that is affected:

+    !!! note
-    **Note:** Check out each file by using the wsadmin client and the Jython script interpreter.
+    Check out each file by using the wsadmin client and the Jython script interpreter.
 For more information about checking out files, see the *Starting the wsadmin client* and *Applying common configuration property changes* topics.

     1. From the profile\_root\\config\\cells\\cellName\\LotusConnections-config directory, open the widget-config.xmlfile in a text editor.